OlgaGorlova/GMQL-Sync-old/README.md

 - `gmqlsync.sh` is the main script file to be used
 - `gmqlsyncCheckHdfsDest.sh` gets dataset size in hdfs on the destination server
 - `gmqlsyncDelHdfsDest.sh` removes datasets on the destination server

+**NOTE:** Ssh connection to the remote server should be passwordless.